HaoKang-Timmy/finetune/README.md

         return main_x + lite_residual_x
 ```

-To implement it, we design an API function.
+To implement it, we design an API function for inserting lite residual for all InverseResidual Blocks in MobileNetV2.

 ```python
     @staticmethod